Electron Speed Calculator

 An electron has a mass of 9.109 × 10-31 kg and a charge of 1.602 × 10-19 C.

-Electromagnetic fields accelerate electrons as they carry a charge.
+Acceleration of a particle in an electric field is possible if it carries a charge.
+Therefore, electromagnetic fields accelerate electrons.
 If you know the value of the electric field's potential, you can calculate the speed of an electron moving under its influence using the equation for kinetic energy.
 Read on to learn how to calculate the speed of an electron accelerated by an electric field.

 💡 Do you know that the motion of electrons in magnetic and electric fields helped determine the sign of their charge?
 In 1879, the English physicist and chemist William Crookes discovered that magnetic fields bend cathode rays and the direction of deflection indicated that they were negatively charged particles.
 Then in 1897, J. J. Thomson observed cathode rays bending towards the positive plate and deviating away from the negative plate when allowed to pass between them.
 Thomson’s discovery established that electricity involved the flow of negatively charged particles.
 Thomson called these particles electrons.